Raunakk02/online-classroom/README.md

-# Tezos DApp
+# Online Classroom

-A decentralized application created for the purpose of participating in TEZASIA hackathon.
+A new online classroom application in Flutter.

 ## Getting Started